Thanks to modern technology, the popularity of work-from-home jobs where people use their residence as their office is on the rise.

 #1].
 Forgetting or failing to set boundaries

-Failing to set boundaries is one of the most common mistakes people that work from home usually make as they can’t differentiate between working hours and playing hours while at home.
+Failing to set boundaries is one of the most common mistakes people that work from home usually make.
+This is because they can’t differentiate between working hours and playing hours while at home.

-You should always remember that because you are working from home doesn’t really give you the freedom to confusedly mix your working hours with other activities.
+Therefore, you should always remember that working from home doesn’t really give you the freedom to mix your working hours with other activities.

 It’s important to ensure friends, family, and neighbours know that just because you are at home doesn’t mean you have got time on your hands.
 You can’t be held responsible for all household maintenance just because you’re in the house.